FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata

 \subsubsection{LearnLib}

 ~\cite{isberner2015open} is a popular toolkit for active learning of automata, in particular Mealy machines.
 It has methods to connect to a software system under test by mapping discrete symbols from the automata's alphabet to concrete inputs for the software system, such as network packets.
-In addition, it contains different model-based testing methods~\cite{lee1996principles} that are used to find counterexamples to an hypothesized automaton and optimized active learning algorithms such as TTT~\cite{isberner2014ttt}.
-As such, it is frequently used in real-world use-cases, see, e.g.,~\cite{fiterau2020analysis}.
-There also exist extensions for LearnLib such as the ability to learn extended automata~\cite{cassel2015ralib}.
+In addition, it contains different model-based testing methods~\cite{lee1996principles} that are used to find counterexamples to a hypothesized automaton and optimized active learning algorithms such as TTT~\cite{isberner2014ttt}.
+As such, it is frequently used in real-world use cases, see, e.g.,~\cite{fiterau2020analysis}.
+Extensions for LearnLib exist, such as the ability to learn extended automata~\cite{cassel2015ralib}.